 In addition to the NYSE listing standards, to assist us in determining the independence of Board members and candidates, the Board has adopted Director Independence Standards, which identify types of relationships that could exist between PGE and a director that would prevent the director from being independent.
-Our Director Independence Standards are contained in our Corporate Governance Guidelines, published on our website at https://investors. portlandgeneral.com/corporate-governance.
+Our Director Independence Standards are contained in our Corporate Governance Guidelines, published on our website at https://investors.portlandgeneral.com/corporate-governance.

-During its annual review of director independence in 2022, the Board considered whether there were any transactions or relationships between PGE and any director or any member of his or her immediate family (or any entity of which a director or an immediate family member is an executive officer, general partner or significant equity holder) and whether there were charitable contributions to not-for-profit organizations for which a director or an immediate family member of a director or an immediate family.
+During its annual review of director independence in 2022, the Board considered whether there were any transactions or relationships between PGE and any director or any member of his or her immediate family (or any entity of which a director or an immediate family member is an executive officer, general partner or significant equity holder) and whether there were charitable contributions to not-for-profit organizations for which a director or an immediate family member of a director serves as a board member or executive officer.